TCLee-tech/Google/Application Development with Cloud Run/Using Cloud PubSub with Cloud Run lab.md

 | URL access | --no-allow-unauthenticated | Make the service PRIVATE (i.e. only authenticated users can access). |
 | Invoke permission | none | Do not allow the service to be invoked/triggered by anyone. |

-1. Configure and deploy order-service"
+1. Configure and deploy `order-service`:
 ```
 gcloud run deploy order-service \
     --image gcr.io/qwiklabs-resources/gsp724-order-service \
     --region $LOCATION \
     --no-allow-unauthenticated
 ```
 Upon deployment, only authenticated accounts can access this service.
-In addition, order-service can only be used by an account with **Cloud Run Invoker** role.
+In addition, `order-service` can only be used by an account with **Cloud Run Invoker** role.

 <hr>